Are you looking for an inexpensive way of tracking your ovulation? Have you heard about basal thermometers, but not sure if they’re reliable?

 - Easy to use.

-- Takes two minutes to read temperature.
+- Takes 90 seconds to read the temperature.

 3. Smart Fertility Tracker from iFertracker